PaulDMooney/testblog/BLOG_2.md

 ```

 ### UnitUnderTest-Given-Then Pattern
-A lot of the time we're testing methods of a class, or functions in a file, or REST Endpoints, or similar.
-It helps to group tests by the unit/thing being tested.
+It can be helpful to group all contexts and tests by the unit being tested.
-From an organizational standpoint, this is where the Given-When-Then pattern needs an alteration, depending on how you use it.
+From an organizational standpoint, this is where the Given-When-Then pattern needs an alteration
-Usually the "When" part is something like "when method XYZ is called" which, when there's multiple "Given" contexts,
-it can be repetitive, especially when nothing differentiates your "When" clauses from each other.
-Which can happen when
-the inputs are described in your "Given" clauses.
-A bigger problem is the tests aren't organized by unit.
-Since test runners usually randomize the order
-of the tests, so all the tests for a particular unit
+because, in its current form, it lacks a way to organize all tests for a particular unit.
+This can be difficult from a code organization standpoint, and since test order is usually randomized, the tests
-become scattered amongst the tests for other sibling units.
-And the test code structure can be disorganized as well.
+for a particular unit become scattered amongst the contexts and tests for other sibling units.

 To combat this, I like to organize my tests in a UnitUnderTest-Given-Then pattern.
 Where "UnitUnderTest" is usually the
-particular method, function, or endpoint being tested.
+particular unit being tested (whether that be a method, function, REST endpoint, etc. being tested).
 Our structured test hierarchy would look like this:

 - ClassUnderTest